yolain/ComfyUI-Easy-Use/README.md

 **v1.2.5**

+- Fix brushnet can not be used with startup arg `--fast` mode
 - Support briaai RMBG-2.0
 - Support mochi
 - Implement reuse of end nodes output in the loop body (e.g: previewImage and showAnything and sth.)